 The formula to get your BMI score is (Your weight in pounds x 703) ÷ (Your height in inches x Your height in inches).
-The results of your BMI score are determined as follows: Below 18.5 is underweight; 18.5 to 24.9 is normal; 25.0 to 29.9 is overweight; and 30.0 or higher is obese.
+The results of your BMI score are determined as follows: Below 18.5 is underweight; 18.5 to 24.9 is normal; 25.0 to 29.9 is categorized as overweight; and 30.0 or higher denotes obesity.

 If You Work Out, BMI Isn't For You